MerlinVR/UdonSharp/README.md

 - The template variants of functions like `GetComponent<Transform>()` do not work currently, this is high priority.
 But you can use the type argument versions of them for now by calling `(Transform)GetComponent(typeof(Transform))`, it's just a little more verbose.
 - Udon currently only supports array `[]` collections and by extension UdonSharp only supports arrays at the moment.
 It looks like they might support `List<T>` at some point, but it is not there yet.
 - User defined methods currently cannot be recursive.
 They will technically compile, but will likely break because all invocations of a function currently share the same "stack" variables.
 Support for this is planned as an optional attribute since implementing recursion with Udon's primitives makes it very performance heavy.
+- Field initilizers are evaluated at compile time, if you have any init logic that depends on other objects in the scene you should use Awake or Start for this.

 ## Setup